caracal-pipeline/caracal-docs/sphinx/manual/workers/self_cal/index.rst

     *list* *of str*, *optional*, *default = auto_mask, auto_mask*

-    indicate masking method and name of mask, (possible values catalog, auto_mask, sofia.
-Or name of user-mask located in output/masking/, enabled only if 1 target is provided)
+    Method used to create a clean mask for cleaning with WSclean.
+The possible values are 1) "auto_mask" to use WSclean auto-masking method with threshold set by clean_mask_threshold; 2) "sofia" to create a clean mask using SoFiA with threshold set by clean_mask_threshold and additional settings in sofia_settings; 3) an prefix string to use an existing .FITS mask located in output/masking and called prefix_target.fits, where the name of the target is set automatically by the pipeline.
+The latter .FITS mask could be the one created by the masking worker, in which case the prefix set here should correspond to label_out in the masking worker.
+Note that this third  maskingm ethod can be used on multiple targets in a single pipeline run as long as they all have a corresponding prefix_target.fits mask in output/masking.

   **clean_mask_threshold**

     *list* *of float*, *optional*, *default = 10.0, 6.0*

-    Masking threshold (either for auto-masking or SoFiA)
+    Masking threshold in units of the (local) noise (for either WSclean auto-masking or SoFiA).

   **clean_threshold**

     *list* *of float*, *optional*, *default = 0.5, 0.5*

-    Auto clean threshold
+    WSclean clean threshold in units of the (local) noise.

   **local_rms**

     *list* *of bool*, *optional*, *default = False, False*

-    switch on local rms measurement for cleaning
+    Use a local rms measurement both when cleaning and creating a clean mask (both WSClean and SoFiA).

   **sofia_settings**

-    SoFiA source finder settings to produce a clean mask
+    SoFiA source finder settings to produce a .FITS clean mask.
+The mask is located in output/masking.

     **flag**